Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns

 \begin{prop} Let $c$ be a (continuously) differentiable function such that $\dot{c}$ is given by (\ref{eq:distancing_cost_defi}) for all $t >0$.
 If

 then, in equilibrium, prevalence $I$ has a single peak.
 A sufficient condition for the above inequality to be satisfied is

 \end{prop}

-If the cost of distancing is growing slowly, more precisely, if $\dot{c}/c^{2}$ is small, then $I$ has only one local maximum.
-The prevalence either immediately starts decreasing and never picks up or increases from the outset until it reaches the peak and decreases thereafter.
-In this case, it takes on a familiar shape as in the SIR model without distancing.
-The proof argues that for the second wave to arise, $I$ would first need to attain a local minimum at some time $t>0$ for which to occur $\dot I(t) =0$ and $\ddot{I}(t) \geq 0$ are necessary.
+If the distancing cost is growing slowly, that is, if $\dot{c}/c^{2}$ is small, then $I$ has only one local maximum.
+The prevalence either decreases immediately and never picks up or increases from the outset until it reaches the peak and decreases thereafter.
+The proof argues that for a second wave to arise, the prevalence would first need to attain a local minimum at some time $t>0$ for which to occur $\dot{I}(t) =0$ and $\ddot{I}(t) \geq 0$ are necessary.
 By taking the derivative of $\dot{I}$, the latter requirement can be shown to be equivalent to